List of The Bold and the Beautiful characters introduced in the 2010s: The Bold and the Beautiful

 Sally is the grandniece of Sally Spectra (Darlene Conley) and the granddaughter of Sally's sister, Shirley Spectra (Patrika Darbo).
 Bill Spencer Jr. (Don Diamont) and C.J.
 Garrison (Mick Cain) agree for him to purchase the land in which Spectra Fashions sat and to knock the building down for land clearance to build a new Spencer Publications office.
 This job would take six months to prepare, which gave C.J. enough time to see younger (first cousin once removed) Sally Spectra off in an attempt to re-open Spectra's doors as a fashion house to rival Forrester Creations, repeating history.

 Sally hires a team resembling that of the old Spectra Fashions gang and - in the best, most efficient way possible - hires their relatives!
 Joining this also larger-than-life Sally are her grandmother Shirley, Saul Feinberg's grandson Saul Feinberg Jr. (Alex Wyse) and Darlita (Danube Hermosillo), the receptionist, who has no relation to Darla Forrester (Schae Harrison).

-Sally is shown having a cocktail at LL Giardino, flirting with a bartender, when she is called by her great aunt, the original Sally Spectra, to save the old Spectra building and revive Spectra Fashions.
+Sally is shown having a cocktail at LL Giardino, flirting with a bartender, when she is called by her great aunt, the original Sally Spectra (Darlene Conley), to save the old Spectra building and revive Spectra Fashions.
 Sally begins building a social media presence by pulling humiliating stunts at Steffy Forrester's (Jacqueline MacInnes Wood) expense to garner free publicity and media attention for Spectra fashions.
 She begins dating Thomas Forrester (Pierson Fodé) and builds a relationship with him.
 Her grandmother Shirley (Patrika Darbo), whom Sally refers to as "grams" pushes her to leave Thomas, fearing it might take her focus away from reviving Spectra Fashions.
 She invites eye-on fashion reporter Jarrett Maxwell (Andrew Collins), who works for Spencer's publications to an early preview of Spectra fashions.
 Maxwell takes a liking to Sally's designs, angering his boss, Bill Spencer.
 Bill writes a disparaging article against Sally and Spectra fashions while using Maxwell's name on the article in an attempt to destroy the business and quickly push through the sale of the old Spectra building.

 This causes a major setback for Sally, but she continues to rebuild Spectra Fashions with similar tactics to those done by her grandaunt Sally.
 Her grandmother, Shirley, secretly places a hidden camera on her sister, Coco (Courtney Grosbeck).
 Coco heads off to work as an intern at Forrester Creations.
 Coco remains unaware of the hidden camera, allowing both Shirley and Sally access to all of Forrester's fashion designs before their runway debut.